adrien-ben/bagl/README.md

 - Assets management
 - Replace the custom obj loader
 - OpenGL state manager
+- An overall review, some refactoring and code cleanup
 - And much more... :)

 ## References